wp-plugins/cs-shop/readme.txt

 == Changelog ==

+= 0.9.5.2 =
+* Add show Review score, and refine some codes.

 = 0.9.5.1 =
 * Add display credit of Rakuten service.
 * If there is no product image to view an alternate image.